 Another of the top places to visit in Wicklow is in the Wicklow Mountain’s National Park.

-Glendalough is a beautiful valley that has numerous walking trails that take you all around the area, past two great lakes, the famous Wicklow Heather, and a 6th-century monastery, close to the Upper Lake.
+Glendalough is a beautiful valley with numerous walking trails that take you all around the area, past two great lakes, the famous Wicklow Heather, and a 6th-century monastery close to the Upper Lake.

 It is one of the most explored places, not only in the county but in the entire country and is one of the best camping spots in Wicklow.
 From the banks of the lough, you can enjoy a breathtaking 360-degree view of the surrounding area in the Wicklow Mountains National Park.

 1. Climb the great Sugarloaf – one of the top things to do in Wicklow